Registration for our 2023 Programs is now OPEN!

 Each day, students and their companies dive into a real-world business simulation in the career pathway they’ve chosen.
 Students make “real-life” decisions as a team and participate in interactive projects with other teen companies.
 Business leaders from around the state share their experiences and challenges and provide valuable insight and direction as they mentor the teams.

-• Students will be placed in groups with their peers and mentored by an industry leader and/or college student in their Junior or Senior year.
+• Students will be placed in groups with their peers and mentored by an industry leader.

 • Inspiring speakers will motivate and impart vital knowledge throughout the program.